 These people actually reduced their chances by 58 percent of getting diabetes.

 2. Make Sleeping Our Priority

-Not enough sleep makes difficulties for the body to use insulin efficiently and that is why type 2 diabetes is more likely to occur.
+Not enough sleep makes it difficult for the body to use insulin efficiently and that is why type 2 diabetes is more likely to occur.

-We need to make our own sleeping habit.
+We need to make our sleeping habits.
 According to our chores and our day decide when is the most appropriate time for us to go to bed.

-Also, we need to avoid caffeine if we have difficulties to fall asleep.
+Also, we need to avoid caffeine if we have difficulties falling asleep.

 3. Choose and Commit